-To help ensure consistent and clear communication of our commitment to responsible Conflict Minerals sourcing, Nordstrom adopted a Conflict Minerals policy, which is publicly available at nordstrom.com/partnershipguidelines and provides:
+To help ensure consistent and clear communication of our commitment to responsible Conflict Minerals sourcing, Nordstrom has adopted and regularly reviews a Conflict Minerals policy, which is publicly available at nordstrom.com/partnershipquidelines and provides:

 Nordstrom, Inc. ("Nordstrom") is working to ensure that metals and other minerals contained in our Nordstrom private label products are obtained, produced and used in an environmentally and socially responsible manner.
 In particular, by partnering with our agents and direct suppliers, we will strive to source in ways that do not contribute to human rights abuses.